invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

  * Ensure directories are read/writable by the webuser (ie www-data)
  * Ensure the cron scheduler is running (and working) - You can verify it is working by inspecting the ```jobs``` table in the database, it should be empty
  * Inspect the log file /storage/logs/laravel.log for further information.
- * If you are still experiencing issues, turn on advanced logging by adding the following variable to your .env file. ```EXPANDED_LOGGING=true``` then optimize with ```php artisan optimize``` .
-Then attempt the migration again and afterwards inspect the log file in storage/logs/invoiceninja.log
+ * If you are still experiencing issues, turn on advanced logging by adding the following variable to your .env file. ```EXPANDED_LOGGING=true``` Then attempt the migration again and afterwards inspect the log file in storage/logs/invoiceninja.log

 ### libatk.so not loading for Google